maropu/spark-tpcds-datagen/README.md

 Also, the validation results of the TPCDS queries are stored in [reports/tests](./reports/tests).
  -->

+Note that the current `master` branch intends to support [the Spark master branch](https://github.com/apache/spark) and [3.0.0-preview2](https://mvnrepository.com/artifact/org.apache.spark/spark-sql_2.12/3.0.0-preview2) on Scala 2.12.x.
+If you want to generate TPCDS test data in Spark 2.4.x, please use [branch-2.4](https://github.com/maropu/spark-tpcds-datagen/tree/branch-2.4).

 ## How to generate TPCDS data

 First of all, you need to set up Spark: